King Liar

-King Liar is a 2016 Indian Malayalam-language romantic comedy film with a story by Siddique, screenplay by Siddique-Lal and directed by Lal.
-The stars Dileep, Lal, Asha Sharath and Madonna Sebastian in the lead roles.
-It was produced by Ousepachan Valakuzhy under his production Ousepachan Movie House.
+King Liar is a 2016 Indian Malayalam-language romantic comedy film written by Siddique and directed by Lal.
+It stars Dileep, Lal, Asha Sharath, and Madonna Sebastian in the lead roles.
+It was produced by SAK under his production SAK Movie House.
 The soundtrack and score were composed by Alex Paul and Deepak Dev.
 The film was released on 2 April 2016.
 The movie is about a manipulative liar, Sathyanarayan.
 The movie brought the writer-director duo Siddique-Lal together after 22 years.

 Plot

-Sathyanarayan (Dileep) is a manipulative liar, who lies to his love interest Anjali that he is the managing director of a big firm, while instead he makes duplicate certificates with his roommate and friend Antappan.
-Into their lives comes Anand Varma (Lal), a Dubai- based rich fashion tycoon, who is on the verge of divorce with his wife Devika Varma (Asha Sarath).
+Sathyanarayan is a manipulative liar who lies to his lover, Anjali, that he is the managing director of a big firm, under the name of Narendran alias Naran.
+In real, he makes duplicate certificates with his roommate and friend, Antappan.
+Into their lives comes Anand Varma, a Dubai- based rich fashion tycoon, who is on the verge of divorce from his wife, Devika Varma.
 Meanwhile, Sathyanarayan realizes that Anjali is his childhood friend.

-Anand does not want to lose Devika, so he hires Sathyanarayan to persuade Devika to step back from the divorce.
+Anand does not want to lose Devika and hires Sathyanarayan to persuade Devika to step back from the divorce.
 Sathyan and Antappan fly to Dubai to join the company which is now owned by Devika.
-The first time, Devika kicks Sathyan out of the company, but later had to let him join.
+The first time, Devika kicks Sathyan out of the company but later has to let him join.
 Amazed by Sathyan's business tricks, Devika later promotes him as the Assistant Manager.

-As Devika was planning to appoint someone representing Devika in the Asian Beauty Contest, Sathyan persuades Anand to pick Anjali as his model.
+As Devika was planning to appoint someone representing her in the Asian Beauty Contest, Sathyan persuades Anand to pick Anjali as his model.
 Devika finally finds Natasha as her representative, but Sathyan persuades Natasha to reunite Anand and Devika.
 In the end, Anjali wins the competition after explaining the consequences of being divorced in the Intelligence round, and Anand and Devika reunite.
-Anjali, after the competition, visits Sathyan who says his real name is Sathyan to Anjali.
+Anjali, after the competition, visits Sathyan who says his real name is Sathyan to her.
 Sathyan confesses that Anjali is his childhood friend, and they both reunite.

+At last Rahul, who is revealed to be the son of Sathyan and Anjali was caught telling lies about his dad being MS Dhoni to his friends.
+He tells his friends Sathyan is their driver.
+The film ends with Sathyan chasing Rahul and telling him to stop lying.